olopost/snotra_rss/README.md

 # run image with
 docker run -p 8000:8000 --rm snotra
 ```
+ - next open a browser and navigate to http://localhost:8000

 ## Install
 add the following line to your requirements.txt file :